BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ![InsufficientInstanceCapacity](/images/posts/2020-12-08-three-years-running-kubernetes/Screenshot-from-2020-10-22-13-33-22.png)

 Expander priority is the more resilient way we chose to have automatic fallback from Spot to on-demand when there’s no Spot left.
 We have already faced, multiple times, a fallback to on-demand instances, even with a dozen different instance types. _InsufficientInstanceCapacity_ errors are not a myth.
-Even on-demand instances can be in _InsufficientInstanceCapacity_, which we may never face with expander priority, 10+ Spot instance types, 10+ on-demand instance types and low _--max-node-provision-time_.
+Even on-demand instances can be in _InsufficientInstanceCapacity_, which we may never face with expander priority, 10+ Spot instance types, 10+ on-demand instance types and low `--max-node-provision-time`.

 ### Overprovisioning

 We have overprovisioning pods inside the cluster.
 The objective is to trigger a node scale-up before a legitimate pod actually needs resources.
 Doing so, the pod doesn’t wait minutes to be scheduled, but a few seconds.
 This need for speed is linked to our business and sometimes the television audience brings us many viewers very quickly.

-This works using overprovisioning pods which request resources without doing anything (docker image: k8s.gcr.io/pause).
+This works using overprovisioning pods which request resources without doing anything (docker image: `k8s.gcr.io/pause`).
 Those pods are also using a low PriorityClass (-10), lower than our apps.

 This trick is the whole magic of this overprovisioning: we reserve space until API needs it.
-When we need it, we free up this space by expelling overprovisioning pods (lower priority) and the expelled pods change their state to "Unschedulable".
-Pods on "Unschedulable" state force the cluster-autoscaler to add nodes.
+When we need it, we free up this space by expelling overprovisioning pods (lower priority) and the expelled pods change their state to `Unschedulable`.
+Pods on `Unschedulable` state force the cluster-autoscaler to add nodes.

 We follow the efficiency of this overprovisioning with these Prometheus expressions: